Thuggonaut/42IC_Ring02_Fractol/README.md

-Fractal Geometry

-Self-similarity:
+# Fract-ol

+A project creating a Fractal exploration program.

+A fractal has self-similarity:
-- The property of an object which looks the same whatever the scale.
+- The property of an object which looks the same whatever the scale (no matter how big or how small they are).
-- E.g. the snowflake
+- E.g. the snowflake, Romanesco Broccoli, pine cones, succulents, tree branches, foam.

-Objectives:
+## Preface:
+- This project was challenging, though enjoyable to complete, and the end result is so worth it!
+- I completed the mandatory and 4/5 of the project (everything except the third fractal).
+- I started with Linux, and once the program functioned, I translated the code to work on MacOS.
+See notes here: though much might not make sense until after delving in to the project's implementation.
+- The versions included are /linux /macos_commented and /norminette
+- Here is the outline of how I tackeled fract-ol:
-- MiniLibX graphical library
+	- Step 1: Learn the MiniLibX graphical library
-- Complex numbers notion
+	- Step 2: Learn the Complex numbers notion
-- Optimization of graphics
+	- Step 3: Learn how Fractals work
-- Event handling
+	- Step 4: Learn about Event handling in the context of the project

-Rendering:
-- Mandelbrot, Julia, and a third for the Bonus Part
+	- Step 5: Plan the structure of directories and files
+	- Step 6: Implement fract-ol
+	- Step 7: Test fract-ol against evaluation checklist: https://rphlr.github.io/42-Evals/Rank02/fract-ol/

+## The Mandatory (including most of the Bonus) part:

+Rendering requirements:
+- The Mandelbrot and Julia fractal sets
 - Mouse wheel zooms in/out.
 For Bonus, the zoom follows the mouse position
-- Julia: can create different sets by passing different parameters to the ./fractol
+- Julia: can create different sets by passing different parameters to the ./fractol arguments
-- If no parameters are provided, display a list of parameter options before clean exit
+- If no parameters are provided, display a list of parameter options before a clean exit
 - Use atlease three colours
 - Bonus: move the view with arrow keys
-- Bonus: Make the color range shift
+- Bonus: Make the colours shift

 Graphic management:
 - Smooth window management